 Blue Iguana Cantina on the lido

 On more often than I would like to admit, I ended up taking my breakfast from the Blue Iguana Cantina on the lido itself.
 You could choose a plain wheat or jalapeno tortilla and fill it up with various breakfast items.
 I would start with iceberg lettuce, tomato, onion and pieces of crisp fried hash brown pieces, topped with tomato salsa.
+I was told the fried onions were vegan, other cruisers on other Carnival ships have been told they were made with butter.
+Always check with the staff onboard.

 There were no beans to add to the breakfast burrito, but the salsa bar had a side of black bean & corn salsa.
-For protein I would have a side of the beans, various tomato salsas for extra sauce.. and the most amazing watermelon salsa.
+For protein, I would have a side of the beans, various tomato salsas for extra sauce.. and the most amazing watermelon salsa.
 Never tried anything like it – so tasty!

 You can find the Blue Iguana Cantina breakfast menu here.
 It is a great venue for omnis and ok for veggies (eggs & cheese).
 At the moment the only vegan breakfast filling to go with the lettuce and veg was the hash browns.
 Mind, it still got me addicted so maybe I didn’t need more!